Grammarly is, by far, my favorite Chrome extension for improving my writing.

 What does Grammarly for Chrome do?

-Using artificial intelligence (AI), Grammarly detects errors in your writing and offers solutions.
+Using artificial intelligence, Grammarly detects errors in your writing and offers solutions.
 These include:

-While it’s probably not as effective as a dedicated standalone app like Hemingway, Grammarly does catch and polish long, complicated sentences to help make them clearer and more concise.
+- Wordy or unclear sentences: Grammarly flags long, complicated sentences to help make them clearer and more concise.

-Grammarly helps you follow the right tone in your document.
-In Gmail, an automatic tone detector that supports over 40 different tones kicks in once your email hits 121 characters.
+- Tone: In Gmail, an automatic tone detector that supports over 40 different tones kicks in once your email hits 121 characters

-Get suggestions on how to break up your text to make it more readable and relevant.
+- Paragraphing: You’ll get suggestions on how to break up your text to make it more readable

-Grammarly checks your content against the ProQuest database and over 16 billion web pages to look for plagiarism, so you know your work’s original.
+- Plagiarism: Grammarly checks your content against the ProQuest database and over 16 billion web pages to look for plagiarism, so you know your work’s original

 How to use Grammarly for Chrome